ivfranco/notes/README.md

 There is no warranty for any part of the notes to be correct, neither mathematically nor grammatically.

 ## Reading:
-- Operating System Concepts, Abraham Silberschatz et al., 9th Edition
+- Operating System Concepts, Abraham Silberschatz et al., 9th Edition, in Rust

 ## Read (in temporal order):
 - Introduction to Algorithms, Thomas H. Cormen et al., 3rd Edition, in Typescript